puppetlabs/puppet-docs/source/learning/variables.markdown

 * Variables can hold strings, numbers, special values (false, undef...), arrays, and hashes.
 * If you've never assigned a variable, you can actually still use it --- its value will be `undef`.
 (You can also explicitly assign `undef` as a value, although the use case for that is somewhat advanced.)
 * You can use variables as the value for any resource attribute, or as the title of a resource.
 * You can also interpolate variables inside strings, if you use double-quotes.
-To distinguish a `${variable}` from the surrounding text, you should wrap its name in curly braces.
+To distinguish a `${variable}` from the surrounding text, you must wrap its name in curly braces.
 * Every variable has a short local name and a long fully-qualified name.
 Fully qualified variables look like `$scope::variable`.
 Top scope variables are the same, but their scope is nameless.
 (For example: `$::top_scope_variable`.)
 * If you reference a variable with its short name and it isn't present in the local scope, Puppet will also check the top scope;[^dynamic] this means you can almost always refer to global variables with just their short names.